jtessler/studio-multiplayer-game/README.md

 }
 ```

-Obviously this is **not** complete, but we now have a way to mark a Tic Tac Toe
-spot as `X` or `O` depending on the user.

-### Step 4: Updating your game component state based on Firebase data changes
+Obviously this is **not** complete.
+Can you list what is wrong with this
+code?

+1. No turn-by-turn support (can make a move at any time)
+1. Able to override any `X` with an `O` or vice versa
+1. No announcement saying who won or if there is a draw

+#### Step 4.2: Add turn-based gameplay support

+TODO

+#### Step 4.3: Announce when the game is over

 TODO